-The crude correlation in Figure 1a, however, could also be driven by other omitted factors.
+The crude correlation in figure 1a, however, could also be driven by other omitted factors.
 Indeed, several challenges complicate the estimation of the causal impact of declaring independence on economic outcomes emanating from omitted variable bias, simultaneity, anticipation effects, effect heterogeneity and model uncertainty.
 First, as shown in figure 1a, NICs and established countries differ quite extensively in terms of their underlying socio-economic structure.
 More specifically, the figure suggests that the group of NICs is predominantly composed of economically less developed regions.
-Therefore, a simple comparison of the economic performance of NICs vis-á-vis established states may not only reflect the effect of declaring independence, but also the effect of pre-independence differences in terms of economic growth determinants.
-Second, as illustrated in figure 1b, NICs, in the run-up to their declaration of independence, are typically confronted with a sharp decline in per capita GDP growth rates.
+Therefore, a simple comparison of the economic performance of NICs $vis-\acute{a}-vis$ established states may not only reflect the effect of declaring independence, but may also reflect the effects of differing growth determinants which were already apparent in the pre-independence period.
+Second, as illustrated in figure 1b, NICs, in the run-up to their declaration of independence, typically experience sharp declines in per capita GDP growth rates.
 As per capita GDP trajectories tend to be highly persistent, this raises an obvious endogeneity concern.
-In other words, it is important to distinguish the causal impact of declaring independence on future growth potential, ruling out any feedback-effects past growth dynamics might have on the contemporary incentive to secede.
+In other words, it is important to distinguish the causal impact of declaring independence on future growth potential ruling out any feedback-effects of past growth dynamics that might have affected the incentives to secede.
 Third, this pre-secession growth-dip is also consistent with the presence of anticipation effects, indicating that state fragmentation may already have an economic impact in the years prior to the actual decision to secede.
 Failure to account for these ex ante effects will generally result in an underestimation of the full economic impact of secession.
 Fourth, the economic impact of declaring independence might differ both across countries and across time, such that an aggregate independence dividend estimate may be sensitive to the chosen time horizon and country sample.
 Finally, the lack of convergence on the functional form capturing the economic impact of declaring independence in the theoretical literature raises concerns with respect to the sensitivity of the estimated parameters to specific functional form assumptions.